cristiantobol/developer-toolcamp/session_06_more_react.md

 When `this.state.showDashboard` evaluates to `true` the `RecipeGridList` will be rendered.
 When it evaluates to false the `RecipeDetails` will be shown.

-Try clicking on a tile in the application again now and you'll be taken to the details for that recipe.
+Try clicking on a tile in the application and you'll be taken to the details for that recipe.

 <a name="click-title"></a>
 ## Add click event to title bar to return to dashboard